Tetrahedron: Space-filling tetrahedra

 A space-filling tetrahedron packs with directly congruent or enantiomorphous (mirror image) copies of itself to tile space.
 The cube can be dissected into six 3-orthoschemes, three left-handed and three right-handed (one of each at each cube face), and cubes can fill space, so the characteristic 3-orthoscheme of the cube is a space-filling tetrahedron in this sense.
+(The characteristic orthoscheme of the cube is one of the Hill tetrahedra, a family of space-filling tetrahedra.
+All space-filling tetrahedra are scissors-congruent to a cube.)

 A disphenoid can be a space-filling tetrahedron in the directly congruent sense, as in the disphenoid tetrahedral honeycomb.
-Regular tetrahedra, however, cannot fill space by themselves.
+Regular tetrahedra, however, cannot fill space by themselves (moreover, it is not scissors-congruent to any other polyhedra which can fill the space, see Hilbert's third problem).
+The tetrahedral-octahedral honeycomb fills space with alternating regular tetrahedron cells and regular octahedron cells in a ratio of 2:1.

 Fundamental domains

 An irregular tetrahedron which is the fundamental domain of a symmetry group is an example of a Goursat tetrahedron.
 The Goursat tetrahedra generate all the regular polyhedra (and many other uniform polyhedra) by mirror reflections, a process referred to as Wythoff's kaleidoscopic construction.

 For polyhedra, Wythoff's construction arranges three mirrors at angles to each other, as in a kaleidoscope.
 Unlike a cylindrical kaleidoscope, Wythoff's mirrors are located at three faces of a Goursat tetrahedron such that all three mirrors intersect at a single point.
+(The Coxeter-Dynkin diagram of the generated polyhedron contains three nodes representing the three mirrors.
+The dihedral angle between each pair of mirrors is encoded in the diagram, as well as the location of a single generating point which is multiplied by mirror reflections into the vertices of the polyhedron.)

 Among the Goursat tetrahedra which generate 3-dimensional honeycombs we can recognize an orthoscheme (the characteristic tetrahedron of the cube), a double orthoscheme (the characteristic tetrahedron of the cube face-bonded to its mirror image), and the space-filling disphenoid illustrated above.
 The disphenoid is the double orthoscheme face-bonded to its mirror image (a quadruple orthoscheme).
 Thus all three of these Goursat tetrahedra, and all the polyhedra they generate by reflections, can be dissected into characteristic tetrahedra of the cube.

-Isometries of irregular tetrahedra

-The isometries of an irregular (unmarked) tetrahedron depend on the geometry of the tetrahedron, with 7 cases possible.
-In each case a 3-dimensional point group is formed.
-Two other isometries (C3, [3]+), and (S4, [2+,4+]) can exist if the face or edge marking are included.
-Tetrahedral diagrams are included for each type below, with edges colored by isometric equivalence, and are gray colored for unique edges.